- What are the main priorities in the Senior School?

 We can all feel proud of the Senior School and recent inspection reports have informed us that we are ‘outstanding’ in all categories.
 However, whilst outstanding is a great place to be, our aim is to be a ‘Stand Out’ School.

-House, Sports and Arts Captains, Student Council posts, Pastoral and Faculty Prefects, the WYV (What is your view?)
-Team, and the Head Team (Head Boy, Head Girl, Deputies and Senior Prefects) are all examples of student leadership and voice being exercised at Tanglin.
+House and Sports Captains, Student Year Group Council positions, Pastoral and Faculty Prefects, the WAYV (We Are Your Voice) Team, and the Head Team (Head Boy, Head Girl, Deputies and Senior Prefects) are all examples of student leadership and voice being exercised at Tanglin.

 Students of all ages also take the lead when presenting or performing at awards assemblies, open mornings, and high profile events both on and off campus.